M-Scott-Lassiter/jest-geojson/README.md

 # Purpose

-`jest-geojson` extends the [Jest](https://github.com/facebook/jest) unit testing framework with a comprehensive set of matchers tailored to checking [GeoJSON object](https://geojson.org/) validity and other geodesy attributes.
+`Jest-GeoJSON` extends the [Jest](https://github.com/facebook/jest) unit testing framework with a comprehensive set of matchers tailored to checking [GeoJSON object](https://geojson.org/) validity and other geodesy attributes.
 For example:

 ```javascript
 const testPoint = {